 - Structures housing animals have special setback requirements.
 See LUC 20.20.130.

-- Churches, institutions, clubs, community recreation buildings, and elementary and secondary schools in a residential district must provide side- and rear-yard setbacks of 50' each.
+- Churches, institutions, clubs, community recreation buildings, and elementary and secondary schools in a residential district must provide side- and rear-yard setbacks of 50 feet each.

 - Properties in a Transition Area Overlay District have increased setback requirements.
 See LUC 20.25B.